An invitation to Alexandrov geometry: CAT(0) spaces: Two-convex hulls

-From \ref{clm:F'-convex} and \ref{clm:complement-of-F'-convex}, we conclude \begin{clm}{}$F'_i$ is a convex polygon for each $i$. \end{clm}
+From \ref{clm:F'-convex} and \ref{clm:complement-of-F'-convex}, we conclude \begin{clm}{} $F'_i$ is a convex polygon for each~$i$. \end{clm}

-Consider the complement $\EE^3\backslash \Omega$ equipped with the length metric.
-By construction of the two-convex hull (\ref{prop:2-conv-construction}), the complement $L\z=\EE^3\backslash (\Omega'\cup P)$ is locally convex; that is, any point of $L$ admits a convex neighborhood.
+Consider the complement $\EE^3\setminus \Omega$ equipped with the length metric.
+By construction of the two-convex hull (\ref{prop:2-conv-construction}), the complement $L\z=\EE^3\setminus (\Omega'\cup P)$ is locally convex; that is, any point of $L$ admits a convex neighborhood.

-Summarizing: (1) $\Omega'$ is a two-convex open set, (2) the boundary $\partial\Omega'$ contains a finite number of polygons $F_i'$ and the remaining part $S$ is locally concave.
-It remains to show that (1) and (2) imply that $S$ and therefore $\partial\Omega'$ are piecewise linear.
+Summarizing: (1) $\Omega'$ is a two-convex open set, (2) the boundary $\partial\Omega'$ contains a finite number of polygons $F_i'$ and the remaining part $S$ of the boundary is locally concave.
+It remains to do the following exercise.